What Toy Manufacturers Need to Know About the Digital Product Passport

 Assembling safety and quality in all toys and hardgoods

-The toy industry is undergoing significant regulatory change with the forthcoming EU Toy Safety Regulation, expected to enter into force in late 2025.
+The toy industry is undergoing significant regulatory change with the adoption of the Toy Safety Regulation (EU) 2025/2509 by the EU in December 2025.
 Among its key developments is the mandatory introduction of the Digital Product Passport (DPP), which will soon become a legal requirement for all toys sold in the EU.

 This guide breaks down what the DPP is, how it applies to toys, the practical implications for manufacturers, and how to begin preparing for compliance.

-The proposed EU Toy Safety Regulation, which reached a provisional agreement in April 2025 and was approved by the EU Council in June 2025, puts the Digital Product Passport (DPP) centre stage as a compliance mechanism for all toys sold in the EU, regardless of whether they are sold in a physical store or via the internet.
+The Toy Safety Regulation (EU) 2025/2509, which was officially adopted by the EU on 12 December 2025, puts the Digital Product Passport (DPP) as a compliance mechanism for all toys sold in the EU, regardless of whether they are sold in a physical store or via the internet.

 The DPP goes further than conventional paper evidence and consists of a digital dataset, which can be accessed via a data carrier (e.g., a QR code) placed directly on the toy, its packaging, or accompanying documents.